jeffblankenburg/SendToFriend/README.md

 Now we need to go back to our Developer Portal to test and edit our skill and we will be ready for certification.

-1. In your skill's Test section, enter your Utterances into the Simulator to make sure everything is working with your new calendar events.
+1. In your skill's Test section, enter your Utterances into the Simulator to make sure everything is working with your new messaging skill.

 2. Optionally, you can test with your Alexa-enabled device to make sure everything is working correctly.
 You may find a few words that need to be changed for a better user experience.